yannbolliger/rust-stainless-thesis-report/rust_type_classes_report.md

 The final new features are type classes with attached laws, as described in
 \ref{intro}.
-Not only can the frontend extract classes and objects from Rust traits and implementations, but it also infers, which type class instance needs to be called at each call site of a trait method.
+Not only can the frontend extract classes and objects from Rust traits and implementations, but it also infers which type class instance needs to be called at each call site of a trait method.
 Additionally, the laws specified on a trait will be proven by Stainless for each implementation.
 As illustration, take an example violation of the Liskov Substitution principle